Walnut Grove Plantation

 $6/Ages 18+, $3/Ages 5-17, Free/Ages 0-4, FREE to SCHA Members; Discount for scheduled groups

 *Groups of 10 or more can schedule visits year round

 Walnut Grove Plantation recounts how free and enslaved people settled the South Carolina Backcountry, fought for independence, and built a new nation.

-Charles & Mary Moore established the plantation in 1763.
+Charles & Mary Moore established the plantation c.
+1767.
 They raised ten children in the house they built and lived in for 40 years.
 Mr. Moore relied on a dozen enslaved African Americans and his own large family to work his sizable farm.
 During the Revolutionary War, the Moores, including daughter Kate Barry, supported the Patriot cause and militia even mustered at Walnut Grove.
 Loyalist William "Bloody Bill" Cunningham raided the plantation in November 1781 and killed three Patriot soldiers sheltered by the Moores.

 In addition to the home and outlying buildings, visitors can also view the property's cemetery and walk our nature trail, or enjoy a picnic at the pavilion.